ownaginatious/fbchat-archive-parser/README.rst

                                       Format to convert to.
       -t, --thread TEXT               Only include threads involving exactly the following comma-separated participants in
-                                      output (-t 'Billy,Steve Smith')
+                                      output (-t 'Billy,Steve Smith').
       -z, --timezones TEXT            Timezone disambiguators
-                                      (TZ=OFFSET,[TZ=OFFSET[...]])
+                                      (TZ=OFFSET,[TZ=OFFSET[...]]).
-      -d, --directory PATH            Write all output as a file per thread into a directory (subdirectory will be created)
+      -d, --directory PATH            Write all output as a file per thread into a directory (subdirectory will be created).
-      -u, --utc                       Use UTC timestamps in the output -n, --nocolor                   Do not colorize output
+      -u, --utc                       Use UTC timestamps in the output.
+      -n, --nocolor                   Do not colorize output.
-      -p, --noprogress                Do not show progress output -r, --resolve                   [BETA] Resolve profile IDs to names by connecting to Facebook
+      -p, --noprogress                Do not show progress output.
+      -r, --resolve                   [BETA] Resolve profile IDs to names by connecting to Facebook
       --help                          Show this message and exit.